 Seniors are eligible for Medicare at age 65.
 They can receive Medicare at an earlier age only if they are entitled to Social Security disability benefits.

 Seniors with any level of financial resources are eligible.
 Seniors with limited financial resources may be eligible for Medicare Savings Programs.

 For 99% of Medicare enrollees, Medicare Part A is a free service.
-Medicare Part B costs most seniors a standard rate of approximately $105 / month.
-For individuals whose Modified Adjusted Gross Income (MAGI) exceeds $85,000 / year, Part B premiums are based on a sliding scale from approximately $150 to $330 / month.
-There are no fixed rates for Medicare Part C and Part D. The costs depends on the plan in which the individual enrolls.
+Medicare Part B costs most seniors a standard rate of $121.80 / month in 2016, should their annual income be less than $85,000.
+For individuals whose Modified Adjusted Gross Income (MAGI) exceeds $85,000 / year, Part B premiums are based on a sliding scale from approximately $170 to $390 / month.
+There are no fixed rates for Medicare Part C and Part D. The costs depend on the plan in which the individual enrolls.

 Seniors are automatically enrolled in Medicare when they start receiving Social Security benefits.
 Medicare Part A is free for most but Part B has a premium associated with it and therefore seniors will be offered the opportunity to decline Part B. Seniors can postpone Social Security, but still enroll in Medicare when they turn 65, they can do so online, at a local Social Security office or by calling 1-800-772-1213.
 Enroll in Medicare Online or find your local Social Security Office.